 Optuma clients can click the buttons below to save the workbook files, and once saved – usually to your Downloads folder – double-click on the file to open.
 When prompted to move them from the download location to your default Workbooks folder click yes.

 Please contact us if you have any questions.

 Not a client?
-Contact us here to arrange a demo:
+Click here to register for a free trial account: